jessica2511/NewWorldTimer/README.md

 # NewWorldTimer
 Small Timer Overlay for Isle Of Night - 2nd Boss

+The App provides the following features:
+- 30s timer timer: notification whenever an ability is casted (blinking timer overlay - red)
+- timer 10s before an ability is casted (blinking timer overlay - yellow)
+- custom timer: 1st round will start with a different time.
+May be useful when boss enters a new phase.
+Will turn back to normal 30s after one round.
+- sounds with adjustable volume for every notification
-controls fully customizable
+- fully customizable controls

-The .exe will generate a json file in its folder, after you changed the controls. keep the json there, otherwise you will have to setup your controls again.
+The .exe will generate a json file in its folder, after you changed the controls.
+Keep the json there, otherwise you will have to setup your controls again.

-if you had installed an earlier version, please delete the json. otherwise the app will crash, because of structural changes in the json.
+If you had installed an earlier version, please delete the json created by the previous version.

-custom time for first round at second phase available -> switches back to normal 30s after one round
+Otherwise the app might crash.

 small bugs:
-timer overlay may not be click-through at first. try again, works most of the time at second time
+- Timer overlay may not be click-through at first.
+Try again, works most of the time at second time.

 Used sounds:
 - ability timer: UI Warning Buzz by SoundShelfStudio